 Raster map tiles are actually nothing else than raster images.
 Zoomable raster maps consist of many raster map tiles (in the .png or .jpg format) placed next to each other, ordered in a pyramid scheme.
 This clever trick allows you to browse just a small part of the map without loading it whole while maintaining the feeling of exploring a single large document.
 Read more about zoomable maps and the pyramid scheme in this article.

 As raster tiles are images stitched together, they can be zoomed and panned but do not provide styling capabilities on the user’s end.
 Raster tiles have fixed styles, defined at the time they are created (rendered).
 Rendering raster imagery is CPU- and memory-consuming.
 One solution, used by many web map providers, is to render tiles in advance before serving them from a server.
 So every time a user opens the map, the pre-rendered tiles are simply shown on the screen which means that the requirements for end-users' hardware are much lower while the server-side hardware requirements are higher.

 On the other hand, raster tiles are quite large in size, and therefore the loading time during panning and zooming on the map may be longer, depending on the network connection speed.

 Vector map tiles

 Vector tiles are transferred over the internet in the form of a geographic data package, which usually consists of individual tiles in the .pbf format.
-The map client on the end user's device will use a rendering engine to create the map in the form of an image that can be displayed to the end-user to view, that is why the vector tiles are more demanding on the client’s hardware.
+The map client on the end user's device will use a rendering engine to create the map in the form of an image that can be displayed to the end user to view.
+That is why the vector tiles are more demanding on the client’s hardware.

-Vector tiles are about 20–50% of the size of raster tiles so they take less time to transmit, requiring less resources for processing.
+Vector tiles are about 20–50% of the size of raster tiles so they take less time to transmit, requiring fewer resources for processing.
 Moreover, they offer a high-resolution display on all zoom levels without increasing the file size of the tiles.